THE HIDDEN HAND OF GOD

 know the true origin of my foolish decision.

-However, this was not an isolated event.
+However, as it turned out, this was not an isolated event.
 Some very

 strange things were soon to follow.
 After a great

-deal of thought impacted by a lifetime of experience, I stand by my belief that this
+deal of thought based on a lifetime of experience, I stand by my belief that

 was a Fated Event created by the Hidden Hand of God.